 Transfer Application Checklist

 - Official high school transcript including verification of graduation.
 This is required of all transfer applicants, even if you’ve been out of high school for several years and/or have been awarded an AA degree.
 If you took the GED or other high school proficiency exam, we require an official score report as well as transcripts for any completed high school coursework.
 Official transcripts must be sent to the Office of Admissions directly from high schools (or via transcription services).
 Transcripts provided by applicants are not considered official.
 Electronic transcripts should go to firstname.lastname@example.org.

-- List of current and projected courses.
-You may use our online form or email email@example.com with a list of the courses you are currently taking and those you plan to take prior to enrollment at Lewis & Clark.
+- Complete list of current and projected courses.
+This is a list of all the classes you are currently taking and those you plan to take prior to enrolling at Lewis & Clark.
+You may use our online form or email email@example.com with a list of courses.
 Please be sure to include course numbers, course titles, and the credit amount each course carries.

 - Some applicants may be required to provide a statement of good standing from their current/most recent institution.
 Not all applicants will be required to provide this documentation.
 The admissions committee will notify you if this is required and will provide you with instructions on how to obtain the needed information.

 Transfer applicants who are applying for need-based financial aid should complete the FAFSA by the March 1 priority deadline to receive full consideration for all sources of need-based aid.